SharafatKarim/FrequencyCraft/README.md

 32 27 19 40 31 17 15 18 21 27 38 15 33 34 29 26 16 25 33 36 24 22 26 19 36 18 25 20 25 25 31 24 16 28 30 24 29 42 29 28 26 27 47 43 22 25 28 22 24 23
 ```

+2. Generate Frequency Distribution: Click the "Analyze data" button to calculate the frequency distribution based on the input data.
+The frequency distribution table will be displayed below the input field.

 ## Contributors

 [![SharafatKarim's Profilator](https://profilator.deno.dev/SharafatKarim?v=1.0.0.alpha.4)](https://github.com/SharafatKarim)